-Financial issues are one of the most difficult to discuss, and patients may not want to initiate the conversation.
+Financial issues are challenging to discuss, and patients may not want to initiate the conversation.
 However awkward it may seem, it’s less difficult to discuss money and insurance in advance than to lose a patient who either seeks care elsewhere.
-So go ahead and discuss openly, the patient will not wince as it’s not a tooth extraction session.
+So go ahead and discuss openly; the patient will not wince as it’s not a tooth extraction session.

 It’s a Matter of Understanding

 Presenting complicated, detailed information to patients takes time.
-Patients who don’t understand what you’ve told them about procedures or disease can quickly become overwhelmed or afraid.
-This may cause them to no-show for an appointment because they don’t know what to expect.
+Patients who don’t understand what you’ve told them about procedures or disease can become overwhelmed.
+This may cause them to be a no-show appointment because they don’t know what to expect.

-Before a patient leaves your clinic with instructions, it is incumbent on you not only to ensure you convey the information that the patient needs, but to be certain the patient understands.
-Ask questions of the patient to be certain they have an acceptable level of comprehension.
-Investing a few extra minutes ascertaining your patient’s awareness of the information is an investment for both of you in the long-term.
-Times have changed, you can also set up video calls (off clinic hours) with the patient and the family involving your team to communicate procedures and restore confidence.
-The big bonuses are, averting a no-show and optimising on your clinic time, to better your ROT – Return on Time!!
+Before a patient leaves your clinic with instructions, it is incumbent on you to convey the information that the patient needs and understands.
+Ask questions of the patient to be confident they have an acceptable level of comprehension.
+Investing a few extra minutes ascertaining your patient’s awareness of the information is an investment for both of you in the long term.
+Times have changed; you can also set up video calls (off clinic hours) with the patient and the family involving your team to communicate procedures and restore confidence.
+The big bonuses are averting a no-show and optimizing your clinic time to better your ROT – Return on Time!!

 It’s a Matter of Mobility

-If a patient is unable to keep appointments due to transportation issues, it can quickly become a healthcare issue.
-Patients who are unable to get to regular appointments may be forced to wait until they have an emergency before receiving care, and for many of them, this may be too late.
+If a patient cannot keep appointments due to transportation issues, it can quickly become a healthcare issue.
+Patients who cannot get to regular meetings may be forced to wait until they have an emergency before receiving care, and for many of them, this may be too late.

 It’s a Matter of Memory

 Everyone forgets things now and again.
-In our busy world, it’s a common experience.
-But forgetting an appointment with a healthcare provider can have serious consequences.
+In our busy world, it’s a shared experience.
+But ignoring an appointment with a healthcare provider can have serious consequences.
 Missing scheduled appointments can interfere with ongoing care.
 This can impact the patient’s health and wellbeing.

 In conjunction with offering ride assistance, providing patients with appointment reminders can help to avoid or minimize the risk that a patient will cease coming to your clinic at all.
-If something happens and a patient does miss an appointment, a missed appointment message can assure the patient your concern is for their health and can encourage them to contact you to reschedule the appointment.
+Suppose something happens, and a patient misses the appointment.
+In that case, a missed appointment message can assure the patient your concern is for their health encourage them to contact you to reschedule the appointment.

 It’s a Matter of Courtesy

 Patients who become a no-show are not always going to become another casualty of attrition.
 Most of them want to come back and attend to their health.
-When you extend to them the courtesy of understanding and assistance, you encourage them to keep the dialog open.
-This builds improved rapport with your patients which in turn builds patient loyalty which would gradually reduce no-show appointments.
-With a few small options added to your practice, you can demonstrate to your patients that they matter to you.
-Remember with proactive recovery management you not only avert a possible attrition, you retain your business rewarded with patient loyalty as well.
+When you extend the courtesy of understanding and assistance, you encourage them to keep the dialog open.
+This builds improved rapport with your patients, which builds patient loyalty and gradually reduces no-show appointments.